Stowe Archives - Page 2 of 2 - Happy Vermont

 Stowe Tag

-The 14th Annual Vermont Pumpkin Chuckin' Festival celebrates the sport of "chuckin" pumpkins.
+The 15th Annual Vermont Pumpkin Chuckin' Festival celebrates the sport of "chuckin" pumpkins.
 The competition is for distance, using a do-it-yourself constructed trebuchet, which is a gravity powered catapult.
-This year's event will feature music by House Dunn and a crafts fair.
-The festival raises critical...
+Enjoy live music featuring John Smyth and Kirkland the Band.
+There will be food trucks and a...

 "I grew up in Vermont and went to college here, but I also spent time traveling around the country and internationally.
 When it was time to plant some roots, Vermont was a no-brainer—politically, environmentally, recreationally, and culturally.
 I’m a photographer and Kim works in marketing at Stowe Mountain...